Top Foodie Things to Do in Istria in December

 Foodie Events in Croatia

-Peljesac Cellars Open Days in Peljesac (December 1 to 2): More than 30 wineries from all of Peljesac in southern Croatia will participate.
+Peljesac Cellars Open Days in Peljesac (December): More than 30 wineries from all of Peljesac in southern Croatia will participate.
 This is your chance to enjoy top-quality Plavac, Marastina and Posip from the most famous Peljesac wineries.

 For additional events in Croatia, visit the Croatian National Tourist Board website.